SirWumpus/post4/README.md

         echo "123 69 + ." | post4

-Post4 cell size is equivalent to C's `intptr_t`, for current systems are either 32 or 64 bit values.
+Post4 cell size is equivalent to C's `intptr_t`, which for most current systems are 64 bits.

 Glossary